 In certain circumstances, disaster financial assistance can be declared by federal and provincial authorities.
 For example: in the province of British Columbia, certain landslides are eligible for disaster financial assistance as long as they result directly from heavy rainfall or other catastrophic causes, and were not caused by pre-existing slope instability.

 If a landslide or other catastrophic event has occurred in your region, contact your provincial disaster financial assistance agency.
-To help you do so, Square One has complied the below list of provincial entities as a starting point.
+To help you do so, Square One has compiled the below list of provincial entities as a starting point.

 Canadian provincial and territorial disaster assistance contacts: